AdobeDocs/workfront.fr-FR/help/quicksilver/planning/access/access-overview.md

 <!--*********ensure that the link ^^^^^^^^below^^^^^^^^ to Workfront Pricing and Packaging now also includes information about Workfront Planning.
 If not, talk with Lauren S.***************-->

-Vous devez disposer des accès suivants pour effectuer les étapes décrites dans cet article :
+Pour accéder à Workfront Planning, vous devez disposer des droits d&#39;accès suivants :

 <table style="table-layout:auto">
  <col>